top of page

 Why is Canada's Housing So Unaffordable?

 This site cuts through the spin that governments use to point fingers at anyone but themselves.
-Find the answers by exploring our researched and real examples of how governments are making it harder to build affordable homes to buy or rent.
+Find the answers by exploring our real, researched examples of how governments are making affordable homes to buy or rent even harder to build.
 We hope this searchable format for media, public, academics, builders, urban planners & governments is helpful.

 Welcome to Homes Not Bank Machines.
 We advocate for housing solutions – like reduced government taxes, fees and regulatory burdens – to make homes more affordable for everyone in Canada.
 For too long, too many generations have been shut out of home ownership or rentals for all budgets as greedy governments demand more taxes and fees or ideological regulations, adding to construction costs.
 Thousands of homes aren't getting built because the end price is too high for anyone to afford.
 See which provinces fail on fees here.